Local mother-daughter duo starts skincare business during pandemic

 ROCHESTER, N.Y.
-(WROC) — Parents working from home with their children stuck indoors during the pandemic was hard on both ends.
-To keep everyone satisficed, one local mother-daughter duo found a middle ground.
+(WROC) — Parents working from home with their children stuck indoors during the pandemic was difficult on both ends.

+To keep everyone satisfied, a local mother-daughter duo found the middle ground.

 Kristen Rogers is a mother and entrepreneur of several service-based businesses.
 She and her daughter Ka’Mari Heath joined together during lockdown to start Butter Me Up LLC, a skincare business.